The Associated Students of College of Marin are committed to:

 - Association of Peer Tutors: To create community among students, tutors and the Tutoring Center.

-- COM Engineering Club: Designs and builds projects as a team and expand student's interest
+- Engineers Society: Designs and builds projects as a team and expand student's interest

-- IVC Car Club: Provides "live car" repair experience for the auto tech students.
+- IVC Car Club/Auto Body Club: Provides "live car" repair experience for the auto tech students.

 - Transfer Club:Promote awareness of the Transfer Program among COM students .